 The NHIS query also identified state-listed bird and wildlife species in the project vicinity.
 Although there are no NHIS records for bats near the Project, the MNDNR indicated that all seven of Minnesota's bats can be found throughout Minnesota.
 The northern long-eared bat (Myotis septentrionalis), tricolored bat (Perimyotis subflavus), big brown bat (Eptesicus fuscus), and little brown bat (Myotis lucifugus) are all state-listed species of special concern.
-There was a total of six bat species documented throughout the course of the surveys (Fall 2015 and Fall 2016) (NCE 2017).
+There was a total of seven bat species documented throughout the course of the surveys (Fall 2015 to Fall 2017) (NCE 2017).
 Three species of concern in the State of Minnesota were observed during the acoustic bat monitoring.
-These species included the tricolored bat, big brown bat, and the little brown bat.
-The northern long-eared bat is a federally threatened species with a species range that includes the majority of the eastern United States, extending west through Minnesota to the western borders of the Dakotas.
-No confirmed documentation of the northern long-eared bat in the project area was recorded during the Fall 2015 to Fall 2016 acoustic bat monitoring (see Acoustic Bat Summary Report, NCE 2017, appended by reference).
+These species included the tricolored bat, big brown bat and little brown bat.
+The tricolored bat was detected in small numbers but was found at every monitor.
+The northern long-eared myotis (Myotis septentrionalis) is a federally threatened species whose home range lies within the study site.
+However, no confirmed documentation was recorded here.
+Even though a total of 13 passes of which Kaleidoscope classified as MYSE (northern long-eared myotis) the P-value was given a 1 for every monitor indicating the likelihood of presence is near non-existent.
+Refer to Acoustic Bat Report, NCE 2017, appended by reference.

 The NHIS query indicates a documented bald eagle (Haliaeetus leucocephalus) nest located just outside the project area (Section 11, T116N R40W) along the Minnesota River.
 This nest was active when checked in 2000, 2001, and 2005.
-The current status of this nest is unknown.
-An additional nest was in Section 20, T116N R39W which was not in the historical database, and is located outside of the project area.
-Palmer's Creek is completing point count surveys of bald eagles and plans to conduct aerial eagle nest surveys with 10 miles of the project area in Spring 2017.
-This information will be used to further evaluate eagle activity in the area.
+Palmer's Creek completed point count surveys of bald eagles, and conducted aerial eagle nest surveys with 10 miles of the project area in April 2017.
+Refer to Section 6.1.2 and 6.1.3 of this document.

 The NHIS indicated breeding season observations of two rare grassland birds: the lark sparrow (Chondestes grammacus), a state-listed species of concern, and the upland sandpiper (Bartramia longicauda), a SGCN.
 A minimum of 20 SGCN are known to use grassland habitat within the Minnesota River Prairie Ecological Subsection (where the Project is located).
 Potential impacts to grassland birds are a concern because many of these species are declining in number nationwide.
 There are small areas of grassland located within the project area, which may provide habitat for these species.
-The primary land disturbance for the Project will occur on cultivated, agricultural land, and as feasible, avoid grassland areas.
-As of February 24, 2017, the lark sparrow and upland sandpiper have not been identified during the avian point count surveys.
-Refer to Appendix A, Avian Point Count Results Thru Feb 24 2017.
+The primary land disturbance for the Project will occur on cultivated, agricultural land, and will avoid grassland areas.
+The lark sparrow was not identified during the avian studies.
+However, upland sandpiper was observed incidentally within the project area but was not identified during the avian point count surveys.
+Refer to Appendix A, Avian Point Count Results, Final (Wenck 2017).

-4.2.4.2 Federal Bird/Bat Species Known From County/Project Area Records A list of federally threatened, endangered, candidate and proposed species was obtained for Chippewa County, Minnesota (MNDNR 2016) from the U.S. Fish and Wildlife Service (USFWS) Information for Planning and Conservation (IPaC) website (USFWS 2017).
-The Project Action and impact to Federal species are addressed by adherence to the Programmatic Biological Assessment Species Consistency Evaluation Form (in-progress).
-The only Federally-listed bird and bat species with potential to occur is the northern longeared bat.
+4.2.4.2 Federal Bird/Bat Species Known from County/Project Area Records

+A list of federally threatened, endangered, candidate and proposed species was obtained for Chippewa County, Minnesota (MNDNR 2016) from the U.S. Fish and Wildlife Service (USFWS) Information for Planning and Conservation (IPaC) website (USFWS 2017).
+The Project Action and impact to Federal species are addressed by adherence to the Programmatic Biological Assessment Species Consistency Evaluation Form.
+The only Federally-listed bird and bat species with potential to occur is the northern long-eared bat.
 Refer to Table 4-2, Federal/State Listed Bat Species.

-Scientific Names Common Names Status 1 Documented in Project Area 2 Eptesicus fuscus Big Brown Bat ST: Special Concern Yes Myotis lucifugus Little Brown Myotis ST: Special Concern Yes Myotis septentrionalis Northern Myotis/ Northern long-eared bat ST: Special Concern F: Threatened No Perimyotis subflavus Tri-colored Bat/Eastern Pipistrelle ST: Special Concern Yes
+Scientific Names Common Names Status 1 Documented in Project Area 2 Eptesicus fuscus Big Brown Bat ST: Special Concern Yes Myotis lucifugus Little Brown Myotis ST: Special Concern Yes Myotis septentrionalis Northern Myotis/ Northern Long-Eared Bat ST: Special Concern F: Threatened No Perimyotis subflavus Tri-colored Bat/Eastern Pipistrelle ST: Special Concern Yes